 - Cluster 1: 5

 - Cluster 5: 3

-Parameter and Statistics
+Parameters and Statistics

 A parameter is used to describe the entire population being studied.
 For example, we want to know the average length of a butterfly.
-It is a parameter because it is states something about the entire population of butterflies.
+This is a parameter because it is states something about the entire population of butterflies.